-CCSCI1 - CCSCI4 TRANSITIONAL SCIENCE (I, II, III, IV)
+CCSCI1 - CCSCI4 TRANSITIONAL SCIENCE (I, II, III, IV) 9,10,11,12, One year, Credit: 1

 This class provides students with a basic understanding of science concepts that may be encountered in their everyday lives.
 This course provides knowledge about science by the use of hands-on experiments and research that will help explain concepts that may be encountered throughout our daily routines.
 This course will change yearly, rotating between Physical Science/ Chemistry, Biology/ Life Science, and Earth/ Environmental Science.